-One of the top methods for doctors to stay updated with the latest in their therapeutic area are conferences.
+One of the top methods for doctors to stay updated with the latest in their therapeutic area is conferences.
 However, they have a wide range of drawbacks, primarily the costs, both for the organizers and the attending physicians.
-For pharma brands in particular, justifying the ROI on conferences is a problem because getting physicians’ attention during and after presentations has proven to be extremely difficult.
+For pharma brands, in particular, justifying the ROI on conferences is a problem because getting physicians’ attention during and after presentations has proven to be extremely difficult.

 Besides the savings in cost and time, webinar as a platform has another major benefit for physicians – convenience.
 While there are numerous live webinars (KOLs and physicians have to tune in at a certain time), evergreen webinars are a novel way of bringing the conference atmosphere without forcing them to present in a certain location at a certain time.

 Evergreen webinars can be played on demand, without diminishing the value of a traditional conference.
 That way, physicians can take time off from their day when they want to learn about the latest product and research behind it – without taking a week off to fly to a conference.